UMD-InSight/InSightSEISgui/README.md

 ## Citations and acknowledgements

 The scripts of this repository download Mars InSight seismic data from IRIS.
-It is developped by Foivos Karakostas, Ross Maguire, Doeyeon Kim, Nick Schmerr, Ved Lekić, Jessica Irving - the University of Maryland, College Park, InSight group.
+It is developped by Foivos Karakostas, Ross Maguire, Doyeon Kim, Nick Schmerr, Ved Lekić, Jessica Irving - the University of Maryland, College Park, InSight group.
 Please acknowledge.

 When you use InSight SEIS Data, please follow the [citation instructions](https://www.seis-insight.eu/en/science/seis-data/seis-citation-information) that are also copied here: